GridGain-Demos/ignite-micronaut-demo/README.md

 # Demo: Getting Started With Apache Ignite and Micronaut

-The demo shows how to create a simple Micronaut-powered application that processes HTTP requests and queries data from an Ignite cluster using SQL APIs.
+The demo shows how to create a simple Micronaut microservice that processes HTTP requests and queries data from an Ignite cluster using SQL APIs.
 The app is deployed in Docker and uses a lightweight Ignite thin client connection to communicate with the cluster.

+If you'd like to build the microservice from the ground up, learning about all the nuances, then complete the [Building Microservices With Micronaut and Apache Ignite](https://www.gridgain.com/docs/tutorials/micronaut/getting-started/ignite-micronaut-getting-started) tutorial.

 ## Start Ignite Cluster and Load Sample Database